UCLHp/gate-pbt/README.md

 It will prompt for the directory containing the simulation output and:

 1. Separate the data for individual fields and merge all data present (dose, dose-squared, LET)
-2. Import, from the simconfig.ini file produced in the file preparation stage, the correct Offset and TransformMatrix parameters into these merged mhd files.
-We need to alter these since Gate preserves any patient rotations performed in the simulation in its output's TransformMatrix, and unfortunately calculates the Offset parameter incorrectly for some non-HFS patient set-ups
+2. Override the TransformMatrix to "1 0 0 0 1 0 0 0 1" in all of the merged mhd files.
+This is required since Gate preserves any patient rotations performed in the simulation in its output's TransformMatrix.
+In the file preparation stage we reorientated all images to this directionality so as to avoid some bugs in both Gate and GateTools
 3. Calculate the dose uncertainty following [Chetty2006](https://pubmed.ncbi.nlm.nih.gov/16798417/)
 4. Scale the simulation to absolute dose using the N/MU curve provided
 5. Convert Gate's dose-to-material to dose-to-water following [Paganetti2009](https://iopscience.iop.org/article/10.1088/0031-9155/54/14/004/pdf), using the HU-density and HU-RSP curves provided.
 Gate has the option of calculating dose-to-water on the fly but this slows down the simulations by a factor of about 3